Diesel Generator vs. Natural Gas Generator

 Natural gas is highly flammable and any leak in your pipeline can be a major fire risk.
 It’s a volatile substance that is more likely to explode if it isn’t handled correctly.
 That can ramp up your costs when it comes to containment.

 Diesel is a relatively safe substance.
 Of course, you still need to take care with any fuel, but diesel burns at a much higher temperature and it doesn’t require spark plugs.
-That means its much safer than natural gas.
+That means it’s much safer than natural gas.

 5. Longevity